mmartinezluis/customknitrender/README.md

 ---
 ```

-Now all three article files contain the same configuration for pdf,
+Now all three article files share the same configuration for pdf, html,
-html, and word document output (which is great when you need the same
+and word document output (which is great when you need the same config).
-config).
-However, when you press the `Knit` button from RStudio within
+However, when you press the `Knit` button from RStudio within one of the
-one of the article files, regardless of whether you press “Knit to
+article files, regardless of whether you press “Knit to HTML”, “Knit to
-HTML”, “Knit to PDF”, or “Knit to Word”, the file will be knitted to
+PDF”, or “Knit to Word”, the file will be knitted to PDF.
+This is
-PDF.
-This is because the Knit button runs knitr’s `knit` function with
+because the Knit button runs knitr’s `knit` function with the first
-the first output type written in `_output.yaml`.
-Hence, if you wanted to
+output type written in `_output.yaml`.
+Hence, if you wanted to render
-render any article file in HTML instead, you would need to move the
+any article file in HTML instead, you would need to move the
 `word_document` key to the top of the `_output.yaml` file, save the
 file, and then go to, say, article_1.Rmd, and knit the file.
 Hence, for
 any time you would like to switch the output format, you woud need to do